 Therefore, you may want to consider adding more furniture to the living room area.

 The general rule is to add more soft furnishings with fabric (curtains, drapes, tapestries, sofas, and rugs) and minimize hard surfaces that reflect sounds (bare walls, hard coffee tables, and so on).

 If the noise is coming from the bedroom, the principle is also the same in this area.

 #3 Try Hanging Some Acoustic Fixtures from Your Walls

-Another option is to hang a few acoustic fixtures around your unit.
-These are devices that have been specifically designed to absorb sound waves as they go throughout your living area.
-Therefore, you may be able to reduce the echoes in your apartment or condo, dealing with your noisy neighbors.
+Another option to reduce the noise from downstairs neighbors is to hang a few acoustic fixtures around your apartment.
+Acoustic fixtures are devices that have been specifically designed to absorb sound waves as they go throughout your living area.
+The fixtures come in all shapes and sizes, so you can tailor them to meet your needs

-#4 Seal the Windows and Doors
+#4 Seal Windows and Doors

 #5 Add More Decorations to the Walls